Reference guide A to Z of Abrasive Wheels terminology

 Risk Assessment

 The process of identifying hazards, evaluating the risk of harm, and determining appropriate control measures.
-Employers must conduct risk assessments for work-at-height tasks.
+Employers must conduct risk assessments for abrasive wheel tasks.

 S